Abdominoplasty in Dr. Dickinson’s Practice in Newport Beach, CA

 You will often sleep through the entire night and then the next day I encourage you to walk.
 I encourage you to walk every day after that.
 The level of activity for the first week after surgery is just purposeful walking.
 You can walk to the bathroom, you can walk to eat dinner, and youy can walk to check the mail.
 You are NOT allowed to walk as if shopping at the mall or on the beach.
 When you do walk, I encourage you to walk straight upright.
 You will not hurt anything.
 The second week after the abdominoplasty, you can walk as if you are shopping at the mall or walking at the beach.
 I tell all patients to allow 4-6 weeks for full recovery until they can be back at the gym.

 What is the difference between a mini tummy tuck and a full tummy tuck?
 How do I know which one I will need?

-A full tummy tuck is for patients with a significant amount of excess skin or both lower and upper abdominal fullness and requires a larger incision.
-Often, patients with significant abdominal laxity that require greater abdominal placation require a longer recovery time.
+A full tummy tuck is for patients with a significant amount of excess skin, stretch marks, or both lower and upper abdominal fullness and requires a larger incision.

-Dr. Dickinson will evaluate if your abdominal muscles require more tightening and recommend which abdominoplasty procedure is best for you.
+During the consultation, we will evaluate if your abdominal muscles and assess the amount of excess skin you have on your abdominal wall to determine which abdominoplasty procedure is best for you.

 What are some related procedures recommended to be done with an abdominoplasty?